Leica M8 vs Sony NEX-5R

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M8 and Sony Alpha NEX-5R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the NEX-5R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M8 does not offer wifi capability.
+In contrast, the M8 does not provide wifi capability.

-Both the M8 and the NEX-5R have been discontinued, but can regularly be found used on eBay.
+Both the M8 and the NEX-5R have been discontinued, but can regularly be found used on ebay.
 The M8 was replaced by the Leica M9, while the NEX-5R was followed by the Sony NEX-5T.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the M8 and NEX-5R can be found, respectively, in the Leica M8 Manual (free pdf) or the online Sony NEX-5R Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica M8 or the Sony NEX-5R – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.